Ijaymoira/alx-system_engineering-devops/0x02-shell_redirections/README.md

-root pattern for etc passwd
+count no lines in etc